 Not many poems have been written about the War of Independence.
 But here is a stately epic, written in hexameters, showing how the outcome of the American Revolution depended on the character of one man.
 It begins with this revelation:

-The Lord of all Creation, above the vast expanse;
+The Lord of all the Ages, above the vast expanse;

-Examined all the Ages, within His timeless glance;
+Examined all of Nature, within His timeless glance;

 And addressing all the Nations, in a voice commanding dread,

-He summoned all of Nature, and this is what He said:
+He summoned all Creation, and this is what He said: